 Parkinson’s disease

 Parkinson’s disease is a progressive condition that affects the whole body and mind.
-It is often only noticed when a person’s movements are altered.
+Common symptoms include tremors, painful muscle contractions and difficulty speaking.
 Symptoms begin when nerve cells in the brain stop working properly.
 The most affected cells can be those deep in the brain, responsible for making the chemical dopamine, a messenger necessary for smooth, controlled movements.
-The symptoms of Parkinson’s are varied but may start with the loss of ability to smell, constipation and sleep disturbances.

 How The Florey is making a difference

-- Scientists looking for the cause of Parkinson’s disease are searching for possible factors that may trigger the disorder, and studying genetic factors to determine how genes could play a role.
+Florey researchers are looking for the cause of Parkinson’s disease and possible factors that may trigger the disorder, as well as studying genetic factors to determine how genes could play a role.

-- Other scientists are working on developing new protective drugs that can delay, prevent, or reverse the disease.
+We’re working on developing new protective drugs that can delay, prevent or reverse the disease, and improving methods of diagnosis and monitoring of treatment.

 More information